Open Angle Glaucoma

 Open-angle glaucoma, or primary open-angle glaucoma (POAG), is a condition in which pressure inside the eye causes damage to the delicate tissue and nerves on the inside of the eye.
+This most commonly happens when pressure inside the eye increases, but can, in rare cases, occur with normal eye pressure.
+Pressure on the delicate tissues and nerves at the back of the eye causes damage and vision problems.
 Over time, this affects the ability to see and can cause blindness.

 Glaucoma is a common disorder of the eye and is the second most common cause of blindness worldwide.
 Open-angle glaucoma is one of several types of glaucoma.
 Open-angle glaucoma most commonly affects adults and becomes more common with age.
 The exact cause is not well understood, but several factors may combine to cause this condition.
 Most people have no symptoms until significant damage to the eye has occurred.
 At this point, people with glaucoma notice that they cannot see clearly, especially at the sides of their vision.

 Open-angle glaucoma can be treated with medications, laser therapy or surgery.
 If left untreated, it eventually results in blindness.

 Open-angle glaucoma does not produce any early symptoms, therefore many people are unaware that they are affected.
 Because the vision loss that results from glaucoma tends to affect peripheral vision first, the unaffected eye may be able to compensate for the vision loss in the affected eye.
 This gives the impression that vision loss is not occuring.

 Over time, however, both eyes become affected.
 When approximately 40 percent of the optic nerve fibres are damaged, the vision loss becomes noticeable.
 Vision in the central field is usually the last to be affected.